Community leaders voice crime solutions after deadly Mother’s Day weekend

 The shootings are still under investigation by the jackson police department.

 Open House Vision also offers a hotline for youth and adults who need emotional support.
-That number is 1-800-gps-love.
+That number is 1-833-GPS-LOVE.